bless-net/committee-node/README.md

 - `data/` (DAS): 20-50 GB testnet, larger for long retention
 - `validator-data/`: 50-100 GB testnet, larger for long-lived networks

-## Minimum Specs

-For co-hosted DAS + validator:

-- **Testnet minimum**: 2 vCPU, 8 GiB RAM, 120 GB SSD
-- **Testnet recommended**: 4 vCPU, 16 GiB RAM, 200+ GB SSD
-- **Production-like recommended**: separate DAS and validator hosts

-If you keep co-hosted in production-like environments, use at least:

-- 4 vCPU, 16 GiB RAM, 300+ GB SSD
+Production-like setups should run DAS and validator on **separate hosts**.
+If you keep them co-hosted in production, use at least 4 vCPU, 16 GiB RAM, and 300+ GB SSD.

 ## What You Provide